2014 Tennessee Volunteers football team: Spring game

 Tennessee played the Orange and White Game on April 12.
 Coach Butch Jones said that the offense had made great strides from where they started at the beginning of spring practice.
 Jones, however, made note that the defense was still deficient overall.

 In his first action since tearing his ACL in 2012, Curt Maggitt finished the game with three tackles and one sack.
 He played defensive end in nickel situations and at outside linebacker during base packages.

 Jalen Hurd, highly recruited running back, got a chance to show his ability when he carried the ball for 66 yards rushing and one touchdown carry.
 He also caught a pass for 27 yards.
 "Jalen has been pretty much doing that all spring", Jones said.
 "You can see he adds a whole other dynamic to our offense.
 I said it in the offseason: We have to be able to throw a 5-yard pass and turn it into a 20-yard gain.
 That was missing from our offense last year, and we've really helped ourselves in recruiting.
 Jalen has been an individual that, right from practice one, he can be as good as he wants to be."

 Jalen Reeves-Maybin finished second on the team with seven tackles and 0.5 tackles for loss at outside linebacker.

 Joshua Dobbs, who started the final four games last season in place of Justin Worley, was not in contention for the starting job at QB.
 He completed six passes for 199 yards and three touchdowns and took a low, bounced snap off the ground and rumbled 59 yards for another touchdown.
 "Josh has had a productive spring, but I thought he really stepped it up today", coach Butch Jones said.
 Though all that action came against mostly reserves, Dobbs' had noticeable muscle gain and sheer arm strength on deep balls.

 Justin Worley, who is expected to be the starting quarterback when the season starts, finished the game 11–13 and 151 yards passing along with one touchdown.
 He also had 55 yards rushing on two carries.

-Marquez North makes up one of many impressive wide receivers playing for Tennessee this season.
-He finished the game with 106 yards receiving and a 50-yard touchdown reception.
+Marquez North was one of Tennessee's wide receivers during the season.
+In the game, he recorded 106 receiving yards, including a 50-yard touchdown reception.

-Josh Malone showed why he was so coveted as a recruit with 181 yards receiving on six catches and three touchdowns.
-The longest of which he took 79 yards to the end zone.
-The Gallatin, Tenn. standout pass-catcher had been improving throughout the spring and dominated defenders when he got the ball.
+Rivals with Vanderbilt, Josh Malone showed why he was a highly touted recruit immediately with 181 receiving yards on six catches and three touchdowns, the longest of which was 79 yards.
+The pass-catcher had been improving throughout the spring and dominated defenders when he got the ball which led to him starting against Vanderbilt.

 In 2013, Tennessee finished 11th in total defense in the SEC (418.4 YPG) and the spring game showed that the defense was dealing with the same problems such as tackling.
 This was something that Butch Jones had spent a chunk of time during spring practice to work on.